Unrooted non-binary tree-based phylogenetic networks: Results

 We are now in the position to prove Theorem \ref{level_non-binary}.

+\begin{proof}[Proof (Theorem \ref{level_non-binary})] We have to show that all proper unrooted non-binary phylogenetic networks of levels $k=0, \ldots, 3$ are tree-based.
+Note that if $X$ contains only one leaf, either the underlying network consists of a single vertex (and is thus trivially tree-based) or it is not proper (Remark \ref{all_leaves_one_vertex}).
+This is why we now consider only networks with $|X|\geq 2$.

+Recall that we can decompose $N$ into a collection of simple networks $B_N$ associated with the non-trivial blobs in $N$, each having at least two leaves, and if each of these simple networks is tree-based, then so is $N$ by Proposition \ref{blob_decomposition}.
+(Note that trivial blobs are generally tree-based, which is why we only consider non-trivial blobs and their associated networks $B_N$).
+Moreover, if we remove all but 2 leaves from each of these simple networks $B_N$ and obtain a tree-based network, then $B_N$ must have been tree-based due to Lemma \ref{N-x}.

-\begin{proof}[Proof (Theorem \ref{level_non-binary})] The first part of the proof is analogous to the first part of the proof of Theorem \ref{level4_theorem}, i.e. we reduce the analysis to simple networks $B_{N^u}$ with two leaves and show that all proper non-binary level-0,1,2,3 networks are treebased.
-As in the binary case, it is immediately clear that any level-$k$ network is treebased if $k=0$ or $k=1$.
-For $k=0$ the network is a tree and is thus treebased.
-For $k=1$, at most one edge has to be removed from each non-trivial blob to obtain a tree; this tree is a support tree, because removing at most one edge from each non-trivial blob cannot induce any new leaves (same argument as in the binary case).
-Thus, let us now consider $k \geq 2$.
+Now, for $k=0$, the statement holds, as a level-0 network is a tree and thus tree-based.
+For $k=1$, we know that at most one edge has to be removed from each non-trivial blob of $N$ to obtain a tree.
+Removing at most one edge from each such non-trivial blob of $N$, however, cannot induce any new leaves (if an interior vertex of some blob became a leaf after removing one edge from this blob, this would imply that this vertex is a degree-2 vertex in $N$, which is not allowed.
+Thus, the tree that we obtain from removing at most one edge from each non-trivial blob in a level-1 network can directly be considered a support tree for $N$.
+This implies that level-1 networks are always tree-based.

-By Lemma \ref{minima_non-binary}, we know that any simple network $B_{N^u}$ that leads to a proper non-binary non-treebased network has to have at least 6 internal vertices and 2 leaves, i.e. at least 8 vertices in total.
-Moreover, by Lemma \ref{blob_nodes} we know that for $k \geq 2$, the number of vertices in a non-trivial blob associated with a network $B_{N^u}$ is bounded from above by $2k$.
-This implies that there cannot exist a level-2 network that is not treebased.
+Let us now consider $k \geq 2$.
+By Lemma \ref{minima_non-binary}, we know that any simple network $B_{N}$ that leads to a proper non-binary non-tree-based network has to have at least 6 interior vertices and 2 leaves, i.e. at least 8 vertices in total.
+Moreover, by Lemma \ref{blob_nodes} we know that for $k \geq 2$, the number of vertices in a non-trivial blob associated with a network $B_{N}$ is bounded from above by $2k$, i.e. in case of level 2, the maximum number of vertices in $B_N$ is 4.
+This implies that there cannot exist a level-2 network that is not tree-based.